remipassmoilesel/spring-k8s-demo/README.md

 ## Purpose

-This is a small application built with Spring Boot and VueJS, intended to be deployed on a Kubernetes cluster.
+This is a small demonstration application built with Spring Boot and VueJS, intended to be deployed on a Kubernetes cluster.
 With this application, you can upload documents, sign them then check them with a PGP key.

 A living demo on a Kubernetes cluster is available here: [spring-demo.remi-pace.fr](https://spring-demo.remi-pace.fr) -